ahmedelgabri/dotfiles/README.md

 Each account must authenticate with an IMAP server and an SMTP server.
 The passwords, need be stored in the [OS X keychain][keychain].

-For Gmail accounts with two-factor authentication enabled, use an application-specific password.
+For Fastmail (or Gmail accounts with two-factor authentication enabled), use an application-specific password.

 In order for all this to work, a few items have to be stored in the macOS